fabienLadrat/kodiUpdateDatabase/README.md

 # kodiUpdateDatabase
-Put this script on one of kodi mediacenter (installed on rpi) adapt script with your own ip address and authentification
+Put this script on one kodi mediacenter (installed on rpi) and adapt script with your own ip address and authentification